wptrainingteam/learn-wp-content/developer-learning-pathway/local-development-requirements/02-wordpress-installation.md

 ## Conclusion

 Congratulations, you've successfully installed WordPress on your local development environment.

+For more information on this process you can refer to the [How to install WordPress](https://developer.wordpress.org/advanced-administration/before-install/howto-install/) section in the developer documentation on WordPress.org.